 The other big success story has been shifting their bidding strategy from target cost per acquisition to target return on ad spend, which they did at the start of this year.
 “Typically, the focus isn’t return on ad spend, we don’t look at profits to indicate the success of an ad, which sounds a little crazy, of course we make sure our cost per acquisition isn’t higher than what we want it to be but our big focus is on customer happiness and creating great experiences for them.
 The consequence of doing that really well is more people switching to greener energy.”
-Says McShane “So we never would consider a ROAS strategy, but the Google team suggested that we would see more sales using it, and we did.
-We reduced our cost per acquisition by 36% and we saw the absolute top of page impressions increase by 22%.”
+Says McShane “So we never would consider a ROAS strategy, but the Google team suggested that we would see more sales using it, and we did.”

 Google Ads account for the biggest chunk of Octopus Energy’s digital sales, and they’ve employed a number of reactive keyword strategies to act on news about energy price hikes on a number of occasions, as well as testing keyword messaging when informing consumers that Octopus Energy customer services and phone lines were running as normal during the pandemic.

 “During the lockdown, we switched up the copy of our ads to reassure our customers that our customer service was still 100% operational, we did this at a time when we typically see a seasonal dip in sales around the Easter bank holiday,” explains McShane.
 “There was initially a dip in sales year on year, likely a compounded effect of the holiday plus COVID-19, but a couple of weeks later, we saw a huge uplift for the same campaign with different messaging.”